 Some plants, such as trees and grasses, deposit a secondary cell wall around mature cells.
 Secondary cell walls typically contain three distinct layers: the secondary wall layer 1 (S1) to the outside, the secondary wall layer 2 (S2) in the middle, and the innermost secondary wall layer 3 (S3).
 In each layer, the cellulose microfibrils are organized in different orientations.
 The S2 layer may make up to 75% of the cell wall.

-All plant cell walls have small holes, or pits, that allow water transport, nutrients, and other molecules.
+Regardless of composition, all plant cell walls have small holes, or pits, that allow for the transport of water, nutrients, and other molecules.
 In a pit, the middle lamella and primary cell wall merely form a thin membrane that separates adjacent cells.
 Plasmodesmata span the resulting channel and connect the cytoplasm of neighboring cells.
 The secondary cell wall may be deposited around the pit but not within.

-Plant cells absorb water and nutrients and store them in the vacuole.
+When plants absorb water and nutrients, plant cells store it in the vacuole.
 As the vacuole expands, it pushes the plasma membrane against the cell wall.
-This turgor pressure supports the upright and rigid structure of plants.
-The cell wall prevents the cells from rupturing under this pressure.
+This so-called turgor pressure supports the upright and rigid structure of plants.
+The cell wall, however, prevents the cells from rupturing under this pressure.

-In addition to providing structure and support, plant cell walls also store nutrients.
+In addition to providing structure and support, plant cell walls may also provide plants with nutrient storage.
 Seeds, for example, may store sugars in the cell walls of cotyledon and endosperm tissues for use during early plant growth.
-The cell wall is the principal barrier and defense against pathogenic bacteria, viruses, and fungi.
+The cell wall also acts as the principal barrier and defense against pathogenic bacteria, viruses, and fungi.
 Plant cell walls are dynamic structures rather than rigid and unchanging barriers.

 Copyright © 2024 MyJoVE Corporation.
 All rights reserved